 Funding and compensation can come in different forms.
 Besides cash, in-kind contributions should be considered.
 For example, your institution may offer support by providing access to educational designers, librarians or in-house copyeditors instead of funding.
 You may also be granted release time to work on your book.

-Typically, the creation of an open textbook is funded (often through grants) by:
+Typically, the creation of an OER is funded (often through grants) by:

 These grants will be offered through a competitive EOI process.

-Once awarded, the grant will be paid to the authors’ institution and can be used for any purpose related to producing their open textbook (e.g. buy out of teaching, professional editing or design services, etc.).
+Once awarded, the grant will be paid to the authors’ institution and can be used for any purpose related to producing their OER (e.g. buy out of teaching, professional editing or design services, etc.).

-Recipients of CAUL OER Collective open textbook grants will also receive space to publish their textbook on the Collective’s Pressbooks platform.
+Recipients of CAUL OER Collective grants will also receive space to publish their OER on the Collective’s Pressbooks platform.

 ‘Funding and Compensation Models for Open Textbooks’ was adapted from ‘Who Pays For This?’ in Self-Publishing Guide by Lauri M. Aesoph, licensed under a CC-BY 4.0 licence.